SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 ## The Resistance

 Meet Dr. Immanuel Pfeiffer.

-The _Globe_ quotes the advertisements for his medical
-practice:
+The _Globe_ quotes the advertisements for his medical practice making this modest claim:

 > &hellip; blessed with a natural healing power and peculiar magnetism, which has made him
 > the most wonderful man in the world.